 EHESS has a long-standing history of promoting and supporting international exchanges through: short-term invitations (“Petites Invitations”) enabling faculty members to invite colleagues from abroad to participate in their seminar series; co-supervision of PhD students (309 co-supervised PhD theses per year on average over the last five years); the active support and promotion of international mobility for researchers and graduate students; the development of international training and research projects; funding for international post-doctoral positions.

-Each year the EHESS receives between 150 and 200 visiting professors from every corner of the globe.
+Each year EHESS hosts between 150 and 200 visiting professors from every corner of the globe.
 These professors are affiliated to one of the School's research centers, where they participate in a range of scientific activities.
 They make an important contribution to the intellectual breadth and richness offered by the school with each visitor giving 3 or 4 seminar papers during their month-long stay with us.

 EHESS has continued to nurture its contacts with former international alumni who have become recognized academics in their countries of origin, and has built strong links with other eminent scholars.
 We are committed to the idea that individual relationships are the primary source of intellectual exchange and seek to support and promote ongoing dialogue between permanent staff, visiting professors, and former international researchers and students.
 The geographic locations of EHESS alumni can be seen on this map.